Heaven in Christianity

 In Christianity, heaven is traditionally the location of the throne of God and the angels of God, and in most forms of Christianity it is the abode of the righteous dead in the afterlife.
 In some Christian denominations it is understood as a temporary stage before the resurrection of the dead and the saints' return to the New Earth.

 In the Book of Acts, the resurrected Jesus ascends to heaven where, as the Nicene Creed states, he now sits at the right hand of God and will return to earth in the Second Coming.
 According to Catholic, Eastern Orthodox, and Oriental Orthodox teaching, Mary, mother of Jesus, is said to have been assumed into heaven without the corruption of her earthly body; she is venerated as Queen of Heaven.

 In the Christian Bible, concepts about Christian eschatology, the future "kingdom of heaven", and the resurrection of the dead are found, particularly in the book of Revelation and in 1 Corinthians 15.

 Description

 The Bible does not provide much information on what Heaven is supposed to be like.
 As a result, Christian theologians are usually not very specific when describing heaven.

 The Book of Revelation states that the New Jerusalem will be transported from Heaven to Earth, rather than people from Earth going to Heaven.
-The description of the gates of New Jerusalem in inspired the idea of the Pearly gates, which is the informal name for the gateway to heaven according to some Christian denominations.
+The idea of the Pearly gates, which is the informal name for the gateway to heaven according to some Christian denominations, comes from a description of the gates of New Jerusalem in : "The twelve gates were twelve pearls, each gate made of a single pearl.
+The great street of the city was of gold, as pure as transparent glass."